dublado/csabapalfi.github.io/_posts/2014-09-16-node-security-basics.md

 title: Node.js security basics
 ---

 Node allows you to experiment and **build software extremely quickly**.
-It's so easy to build new functionality that you might not think too much  about **non-functional requirements** :)
+It's so easy to build new functionality that you might not think enough  about **non-functional requirements** and they're going to get you in production.

 Recent node.js events I've been to were all about **node in production**.
 I'm also planning to write about **performance and reliability** but let's start with **security**.